HorgeJ/Cheatsheets/Markdown.md

 2. Second Item

 ### Bulleted List
-Type an astrisk and a space
+Type an astrisk and a space, use a tab for a sublist
 ```
 *
 *